18F/identity-secops/clusterconfig/base/README.md

 # Cluster Kubernetes Config

-This is where we create and configure core infrastructure services required to bootstrap the cluster like CI/CD, maybe clamav, etc.
+This is where we create and configure the core services that are running in the cluster.

-CI/CD then will be used to deploy everything else.

 ## ELK